-Some ask the question: will King Solomon be saved?
-These wonder about that because the Bible records that King Solomon married 700 wives and 300 concubines (I Kings 11:3).
-And these pagan women turned his heart away from the true God to the worship of idols at some point in his life.
+Some wonder about whether King Solomon would be saved or not because the Bible records that he married 700 wives and 300 concubines (I Kings 11:3).
+And these pagan women turned his heart away from the true God to the worship idols at some points in his life.

 We read in 1 Kings chapter 11, “For it came to pass, when Solomon was old, that his wives turned away his heart after other gods: and his heart was not perfect with the Lord his God, as was the heart of David his father.
 For Solomon went after Ashtoreth the goddess of the Zidonians, and after Milcom the abomination of the Ammonites.
 And Solomon did evil in the sight of the Lord, and went not fully after the Lord, as did David his father.”

 “Then did Solomon build an high place for Chemosh, the abomination of Moab, in the hill that is before Jerusalem, and for Molech, the abomination of the children of Ammon.
 And likewise did he for all his strange wives, which burnt incense and sacrificed unto their gods.
 And the Lord was angry with Solomon, because his heart was turned from the Lord God of Israel, which had appeared unto him twice” (1 Kings 11: 7-9).

 The Lord told Solomon that because of his sins, a large part of the kingdom would be taken from the line of David (1 Kings 11: 11-13).
 But because there is no direct verse that says that this king repented, people doubted his salvation.
 The Bible gives us an indirect positive answer to the above question as seen in the following points: